JJJ000/knowledge-repo.com/java/java_pass_by_reference_or_pass_by_value.kp/knowledge.md

 ---
-title: What is the method of passing data used in Java: "pass-by-reference" or "pass-by-value"?
+title: What is the method of passing data used in Java `pass-by-reference` or `pass-by-value`?
 authors:
 - nanja_dev
 tags: